LoginRadius/engineering-portal/content/blog/three-ways-to-do-crud-operations-on-redis/index.md

 ## Introduction

-The usage of Redis as both a temporary data store and even as a permanent data store is increasing today, as memory has started becoming much cheaper.
-Redis’ quick memory-based CRUD operations allow database interactions to happen significantly faster than interactions with other databases that use drive-based storage.
+Redis's usage as both a temporary data store and even as a permanent data store is increasing today, as memory has started becoming much cheaper.
+Redis' quick memory-based CRUD operations allow database interactions to happen significantly faster than interactions with other databases that use drive-based storage.
 This blog is about three different methods to interact with your Redis data.

 This blog will require having access to a Redis instance.
 Guides can be found to set up a local Redis instance for Windows [here](https://redislabs.com/blog/redis-on-windows-10/) and for UNIX based machines like Mac or other Linux distros, it can be found [here](https://redis.io/topics/quickstart).
 Alternatively, you can use a remote instance, but be aware that some of the commands in this blog may delete or modify the data.